Cruisoring/JsonTuples/README.md

 ### Comparing two JAVA Objects with jsonTuples

-Since JAVA Objects can be converted to JSON values by jsonTuples, and these JSON values can be compared to get their differences, there are two static methods defined in the [Utilities.java](https://github.com/Cruisoring/JsonTuples/blob/master/src/main/java/jsonTuples/Utilities.java) to compare two JAVA objects directly:
+Since JAVA Objects can be converted to JSON values by *jsonTuples*, and these JSON values can be compared to get their differences, there are two static methods defined in the [Utilities.java](https://github.com/Cruisoring/JsonTuples/blob/master/src/main/java/jsonTuples/Utilities.java) to compare two JAVA objects directly:
  *  _*IJSONValue deltaWith(Object obj1, Object obj2, String indexKey)*_: convert both Objects to **IJSONValue**s, then get the delta with strategy identified by the *indexKey*.
  *  IJSONValue deltaWith(Object obj1, Object obj2): just a simplified version using default **JSONArray.defaultIndexName**.